-At Whole Family Rhythms, our vision is to connect and inspire mothers, carers and communities with each other so that they feel empowered to raise children who are wholly connected with themselves, to others and to the earth we live on.
+My vision is to connect and inspire mothers, carers and communities with each other so that they feel empowered to raise children who are wholly connected with themselves, to others and to the earth we live on.

-We believe that peace begins in the home.
+I truly believe that peace begins in the home.

-We believe strongly that our unique Family Values should and can inform our daily lives and that living authentically aligned with these values models them for our children.
+I believe strongly that our unique Family Values should and can inform our daily lives and that living authentically aligned with these values models them for our children.

-We value, respect and aim to enhance both our diversity as a community and our common threads through active listening, empathy, understanding and compassion.
+I value, respect and aim to enhance both our diversity as a community and our common threads through active listening, empathy, understanding and compassion.